Transition-aware decomposition of single-qudit gates: Comparison with Existing Decomposition Methods

-The first approach is \textit{BQSKIT} framework that provides a generic method for numerical synthesis of unitary operations.
-It supports both single- or multi- qubit/qudit unitary synthesis.
+The first approach is a \textit{BQSKIT} framework that provides a generic method for numerical synthesis of unitary operations.
+It supports a qudit unitary synthesis for multiqubit and multiqudit circuits.
 There exist several methods in \textit{BQSKIT} that allow one to decompose qudit unitary operations.
-First is \textit{QSearchPass} method that constructs the target unitary matrix numerically using the provided gate set.
+First is the \textit{QSearchPass}~\cite{Davis2020} method, whose main purpose is to synthesize multiqubit circuits using the native gate set according to qubit connectivity, though it is not limited only to qubits processing and can be utilized to synthesize single-qudit unitary operations.
 We can obtain desired decomposition by declaring custom parametric qudit gates, which correspond to allowed transition $\Rp{ij}$ and phase shift $\Ph{k}$ operations.
-Notably, this method is not deterministic, so we run each experiment 20 times and take the median value for decomposition length.
+Notably, this method is not deterministic, so we run each experiment 20 times and take the median value for decomposition length. \Cref{listing:code-qsearch} contains Python code to invoke \textit{QSearchPass}.
 The second method is called \textit{QSweepPass}~\cite{Younis2023}, which is not part of \textit{BQSKIT} but relies on its transpilation workflow.
-It uses numerical and analytical results to construct qudit unitary operation in terms of two-level operations.
-However, it does not support arbitrary selection rules and only targets superconducting transition topology.
+It uses numerical and analytical results to construct a qudit unitary operation in terms of two-level operations.
+However, it does not support arbitrary selection rules and only targets superconducting transition topology. \Cref{listing:code-qsweep} contains Python code to invoke \textit{QSweepPass}.

 The second approach is provided by \textit{MQT.Qudits}~\cite{Mato2024} framework for mixed-dimensional quantum computing, which is part of the \textit{Munich Quantum Toolkit}.
-It is possible to pass qudit transition graph with corresponding weights into the \textit{LocQRPass} method and obtain the sequence of allowed gates as decomposition.
-This framework also supports adaptive gate transpilation mode via the \textit{LocAdaPass} method that can reduce the length of the decomposition.
+It is possible to pass a qudit transition graph with corresponding weights into the \textit{LocQRPass} method and obtain the sequence of allowed gates as decomposition.
+This framework also supports the adaptive gate transpilation mode via the \textit{LocAdaPass} method that can reduce the length of the decomposition. \Cref{listing:code-mqt} contains Python code to invoke \textit{MQT.Qudits}.